 Many companies offer compensation packages, like 401(k) or 403(b) plans that pay out matching contributions from the employee and employer at the time of retirement.
 Other viable retirement plan options include mutual funds and exchange-traded funds (ETFs) that spread your investment across a wide range of securities.

 Another option worth considering is partnering with a financial advisor.
 The right advisor can offer numerous financial services that can help individuals retire with confidence.

 15-Minute Guide to Retirement Planning

 Even if retirement seems far away or too big to think about today, your future self will be grateful for taking the time to map out a plan and get the wheels turning.
-It can take approximately 15 minutes to get the ball rolling on retirement.
+It only takes 15 minutes or so to get the ball rolling on retirement.
 Here’s what you can do.